 - Watch for drowsy signs.
 You’ll know your baby is drowsy if she starts to yawn, looks off to one side and avoids your gaze, begins rubbing her face or eyes, or starts chewing on her hands or fists (just to name a few).
 Try to lay your baby down for sleep at the first sign of drowsiness; if you wait too long, she’ll likely become overtired.

 - Try putting your baby down for bed drowsy but awake one or more times each day.
 It’s normal for your newborn or young baby to need help falling asleep (help in the form of nursing or rocking or patting to sleep).
 However, as your baby gets older (say, around 3 months of age), begin putting your baby down drowsy but awake for one or two naps.
 This will lay the foundation for eventually learning to fall asleep unassisted.

-- Do your homework: prepare for upcoming sleep changes and adapt as necessary.
+- Do your homework!
+Prepare for upcoming sleep changes and adapt as necessary.
 Here’s the thing: even if you get to the point where your child is sleeping well on his own, it may all change as your child grows.
-Sleep and feeding needs change frequently in your child’s first few years of life, which means that just when you think you’ve got it figured out, your child will likely throw you a sleep-and-feeding curveball!
-Fortunately, you can look ahead at sleep and feeding schedules by age, as well as changing sleep needs by age, to prepare yourself for what’s ahead.
+Sleep and feeding needs change frequently in your child’s first few years of life.
+This means that just when you think you’ve got it figured out, your child will likely throw you a sleep-and-feeding curveball!
+Fortunately, you can look ahead at sleep and feeding schedules by age.
+You can also look ahead at changing sleep needs by age, to prepare yourself for what’s ahead.